lubeda/EspHoMaTriXv2/README.md

 ### Services

 All communication with Home Assistant use the homeasistant-api.
 The services can be provided by default or also defined additionally in the YAML.
-To define the additional services you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.
+To define the additional services, you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.

 ### Use in Home Assistant automations